Student Essay: As Fragile As It IsRead More

-"I could not access a quality education [at high school].
+"I could not access a quality education [at school].
 I was taught to read everything by heart, and as a result, there was nothing left in my head after the exam.
 The worst thing for me was reading the texts without knowing the exact meaning.
-I thought that if I got to experience critical thinking, understanding rather than memorization, and research learning at school, I could have learned better.
-It would make school interesting for all the children in our country.
+I believe that if I got to experience critical thinking, understanding rather than memorization, and research learning at school, I could have learned better, and this would make school interesting for all the children in our country.
 Teachers play important roles as socializing agents.
-If a teacher teaches 20 students, the teacher can change the lives of 20 students, but with the right teaching approach—student-centered approach," said Jamper Htaw.
+If a teacher teaches 20 students, the teacher can change the lives of 20 students, but with the right teaching approach—student-centered approach."⸺Jamper Htaw

 “I realized that the students need someone who could guide them to show them possible paths for their future.
 For me, no one told me to read books outside school.
 Even my parents did not know that I should read.
 No one guided me for my future.
 I started to understand the importance of reading when I was in my first year of university.
 It was late, but according to a proverb ‘It is better to be late than never’ I comforted myself not to regret it but to keep going.
 Also, most teenage boys started to use drugs, and most girls began to get married at an early age.
 As a consequence, a lot of them ended up in bad marriages since they could not balance their married life.
 I always encourage my students to stay motivated and find their passion and their potential," she explained.

 Jamper also reflected back on her experience at Parami and how it helped her in finding her own path.